Type of entity

 Dates of existence

-Emily Mary Bibbens Warren was a British Canadian artist and illustrator.
+Emily Mary Bibbens Warren was born in England in 1869.
+She became a British-Canadian artist and illustrator.
 She worked in ink, watercolour, oil, gouache, and graphite.
-Her favourite subjects included gardens, landscape, and interiors and exteriors of buildings.
+Her favourite subjects included gardens, landscape, and the interiors and exteriors of buildings.
 She is well known for sunlight beaming through stained glass windows.

 Emily Warren instigated a successful movement to have John Ruskin's home, Brantwood, made into a museum.
 She lectured before Ruskin Societies.